 Familiarity Can Ease Anxiety

-Routine and familiarity can have a calming effect.
-Try to visit the same dentist each time so that you can build trust and feel more at ease.
-Before a major procedure, consider scheduling a consultation or simple cleaning to become more familiar with the office environment and staff.
+Routine and being familiar with our office can keep you comfortable.
+The more you visit us, the more you can build trust and feel more at ease.
+Before a major procedure, you can schedule a consultation or simple cleaning to become more familiar with our office environment and staff.
 Over time, as your comfort grows, the anxiety may begin to lessen.

 Distraction Techniques and Relaxation Tools